whamcloud/lemur/man/lhsmd.1.md

 `client_device`
 :     Required option, the `client_device` the mount target for the Lustre filesystem the agent will be using.
 The
-      agent will create mount points of the filesystem for itself and for each of the confgured plugins.
+      agent will create mount points of the filesystem for itself and for each of the configured plugins.

 `mount_root`
 :     The `mount_root` is the location for the Lustre mount points created by the agent.

 `enabled_plugins`
 :     A list of plugins to start.
-If the plugin name is not an aboslute path, the agent will search for a binary
+If the plugin name is not an absolute path, the agent will search for a binary
       matching the plugin name provided here.

 `plugin_dir`
 :     An additional directory to search for plugins.

 `handler_count`
 :     Number of threads that will be used to process HSM requests in the agent.
 (The number of threads in the
       plugins is configured separately)

 `snapshots`